The New Marketing Cycle: It’s All Connected

 Relationships are the difference

-There are two questions that we must always keep on the forefront of our minds and answer in our new marketing world:
+There are two questions that we must always keep at the forefront of our minds and answer in our new marketing world:

 - Are you a trusted person?